-- Why did I receive an "app not inited" error?
+- Why did I receive an "app not initiated" error?

 - My error was not listed here.
 What should I do?

-A. Every time a submission is sent to the FDA ESG via the web interface, a back up copy of the packaged (encrypted, tar'd & gzipped) submission file is stored on the local PC.
+Answer: Every time a submission is sent to the FDA ESG via the web interface, a backup copy of the packaged (encrypted, tar'd & gzipped) submission file is stored on the local PC.
 This backup file is stored under:

 C:\Documents and Settings\<your identity>\.cyclone\backup.